-Similar to Tor, there are sites that block VPN access.
+Similar to Tor, there are sites & countries that block VPN access.

 Understanding the Different Strengths and Weaknesses of Tor and VPNs

 While both Tor and VPNs help to protect your privacy online, the differences in the way they function give them different strengths and weaknesses.
-Understanding these differences will help when we get to the discussion of whether and how to use Tor and a VPN together.
+Understanding these differences will help when we get to the discussion of whether and how to use Tor over a VPN.